GRC1Pool/CardanoSPOSpin/README.md

-Cardano's Stake Pool Operators' Spin: A Tool to help Cardano SPOs to pick winner(s) for their airdrops/giveaways/prizes.
+Cardano's Stake Pool Operators' Spin:

+A Tool to help Cardano SPOs (and not just them!) to pick winner(s) among their delegators for their airdrops/giveaways/prizes.

 Tool made and used by GRC1 Owner Ioannis.

 Twitter: @Grc1P.

-Some nice stats: https://grc1.netcount.gr
+Step by https://grc1.netcount.gr for some nice statistics about Cardano's network (updated daily).

+If you like this script consider splitting some love(laces) by donating to the address below!

 === Donation Addr:
 addr1q8dyh94atjwqxgsrwa4ejktgw509vw0unhw0esv84pcyhapv520zt0w539umpjy853dlklnnk3eteg4649kgfrks6f9q6pcg9w

-Feel free to use it for your brilliant ideas !!

 Usage: ./CardanoSPOSpin.sh [PARAMS]